 Select, administer, score, and interpret a variety of formal and informal assessment tools.
 Use assessment data to evaluate students for eligibility and placement into general and special education programs.
-Develop IEPs and IFSPs for children who are culturally. linguistically, and ability diverse and their families.
-Credits 5
+Develop IEPs and IFSPs for children who are culturally, linguistically, and ability diverse and their families.

-Admission into the BAS-Teaching Program and minimum 2.0 on all previous 300-level ECED and EDUC courses.
+Admission into the BAS-Teaching Program and concurrent enrollment in EDUC 325